phucanh1939/notes/docs/computer/ComputerArchitecture/Components/Memory/VirtualMemory.md

 ## What is Virtual Memory?
 Virtual memory is a memory management technique that provides an abstraction of physical memory, allowing programs to use a larger address space than what is physically available.
 The operating system (OS) manages virtual memory by mapping virtual addresses to physical memory locations using a process called **paging**.

+More importantly, virtual memory supports sharing of the main memory among multiple, simultaneously active processes, in a protected manner

 ## Why Was Virtual Memory Created?
 Virtual memory was introduced to address the following challenges: